balsedie/trilomorph/analyze_data.md

     source(https://raw.githubusercontent.com/balsedie/trilomorph/main/TriloMorph-funs.R)

-Once you've uploaded the fuctions in R, you can access the TriloMorph metadata
+Once you've uploaded the fuctions in R, you can access the TriloMorph metadata.

     trilomorph_metadata <- yaml_read(https://raw.githubusercontent.com/balsedie/trilomorph/main/trilomorph.yaml)

-And you can access the TriloMorph shape files that you've downloaded previously
+you can then access the TriloMorph shape files that you've downloaded previously,

     #define the vector of specimens' IDs to read the shape files
     fids <- trilomoph_metadata$ID